Topolectric circuits: Theory and construction: Introduction

-This method is exemplified starting with the paradigmatic one-dimensional SSH (Fig.~\ref{fig:SSH-construction}) and two-dimensional BHZ (Fig.~\ref{Fig:Chern-lat}) models, featuring, respectively, the localized end-point and edge topological modes.
-We then use the on-resonance impedance to show the hallmark boundary modes, as displayed in Figs.~\ref{Fig:SSHResults} and~\ref{fig:Chernspatial}, and also to infer the global phase diagram of the models, shown in Fig.~\ref{fig:Chernphasediagram} for the Chern insulator.
-The realization of the quantum spin Hall insulator (QSHI) is displayed in Fig.~\ref{fig:QSHEsummary}.
-The outlined general method can be also used to construct the phases beyond the tenfold way~\cite{schnyder-ryu-furusaki-ludwig}, such as second-order topological insulator in two dimensions (Fig.~\ref{fig:BBHSummary2D}) and third-order topological insulator three dimensions (Fig.~\ref{fig:3DHOTI-summary}), both of them featuring sharp corner localized on-resonance impedance.
-We also show how the hierarchy of the topological insulators can be realized in the topoelectric platform in the case of two-dimensional second-order topological insulator by breaking the four-fold ($C_4$) rotational symmetry of the parent first-order phase (Fig.~\ref{fig:2DQSHI-HOTI}) and explore a related antiunitary symmetry protected generalized second-order topological insulator (Fig.~\ref{fig:2DGHOTI}).
-Finally, various two- and three-dimensional topological nodal semimetals can be implemented through stacking of the SSH circuits, as shown in Fig.~\ref{fig:stackedSSH}(a) for two-dimensional Dirac semimetal, with its hallmark boundary impedance displayed in Fig.~\ref{fig:stackedSSH}(b).
-The surface impedance corresponding to the drumhead states for the nodal line semimetal is shown in Fig.~Fig.~\ref{fig:stackedSSH}(c), while the Fermi arc surface states for the three-dimensional Weyl and Dirac semimetals are displayed in Fig.~\ref{fig:Weylsemimetal} and~\ref{fig:Diracsemimetal}, respectively.
-Finally, the hinge mode impedance for the quadrupolar (second-order) Dirac semimetal is shown in Fig.~\ref{fig:HOTDSM}.
+We also show how the hierarchy of the topological insulators can be realized in the topolectric platform in the case of a 2D second-order topological insulator by breaking the four-fold ($C_4$) rotational symmetry of the parent first-order phase (Fig.~\ref{fig:2DQSHI-HOTI}) and explore a related antiunitary symmetry protected generalized second-order topological insulator on electrical circuit (Fig.~\ref{fig:2DGHOTI}).
+We also construct the hierarchy of topological insulators in three dimensions, and show realizations of second- and third-order topological insulators, respectively supporting hinge and corner impedance, by breaking discrete rotational symmetries of a first-order topological insulator, yielding surface impedance (Fig.~\ref{fig:3Dhierarchy}).
+Finally, various 2D and three-dimensional (3D) topological nodal semimetals can be implemented through stacking of the SSH circuits, as shown in Fig.~\ref{fig:stackedSSH}(a) for 2D Dirac semimetal (see also Ref.~\cite{lee-commphys2018}), with its hallmark boundary impedance displayed in Fig.~\ref{fig:stackedSSH}(b).
+The surface impedance corresponding to the drumhead states for the unknotted nodal-line semimetal is shown in Fig.~\ref{fig:stackedSSH}(c), while the Fermi arc surface states for the 3D Weyl and Dirac semimetals, respectively obtained by stacking 2D Chern and quantum spin Hall isulators, are displayed in Fig.~\ref{fig:Weylsemimetal} and~\ref{fig:Diracsemimetal}.
+Finally, the 1D hinge mode impedance for the quadrupolar (or second-order) Dirac and Weyl semimetals is shown in Figs.~\ref{fig:HOTDSM} and ~\ref{fig:HOTWSM}, respectively.